-Entry-level students in the School of Pharmacy and Health Professions may register as part-time students only with the written permission of the Assistant/Associate Dean for Academic Affairs.
+Entry-level students in the School of Pharmacy and Health Professions may register as part-time students only with the written permission of the Assistant/Associate Dean in the Office of Academic and Student Affairs.
 Such students are subject to registration, laboratory, and any other applicable fee.